Games behind: Other sports

 The games behind statistic is eschewed in sports where tie games are traditionally common, such as ice hockey and soccer.
 Leagues in these sports typically rank teams by awarding a certain number of points for each win or tie.
 In competitions where ties have been abolished (especially in hockey), points are still awarded for an "overtime loss" such that they are often (but not always) the same value as ties previously were, while in soccer the traditional value of two points for a win has been replaced by three points, while ties are still worth one point.
 These changes would make calculating a "games behind" statistic even more complicated compared to if it were to be used under the traditional system in which a tie was effectively worth a "half-win."

 The Canadian Football League (CFL) also does not use games behind, and awards standings points.
-However, unlike leagues such as the National Hockey League (NHL) the CFL does not award points for overtime losses, although it experimented with such a system in the early 21st century.
+However, unlike leagues such as the National Hockey League (NHL), the CFL does not award points for overtime losses, although it experimented with such a system in the early 21st century.
 Also, unlike most other football codes that award three points for a win, the CFL still uses the traditional values of two points for a win and one for a tie.
 Therefore, a tie in the CFL is still effectively worth a "half-win" as it always has been in Canadian football (and also as it has been in the NFL since 1972).

 Related usage

-Teams are sometimes referred to as being over or under "five hundred", in comparison to a .500 winning percentage.
+Teams are sometimes referred to as being over or under "five hundred", in comparison to a winning percentage of .500 (percentage being a misnomer in the usual North American expression; .500 meaning 50% in this context).
 The calculation for this is simple subtraction.
 For example, a team at 29–19 is "10 games over five hundred", as they could lose their next 10 games and still have a .500 record, while a team at 12–17 would be "five games under five hundred", as the quickest they could reach .500 would be by winning their next five games.
 "Above" and "below" can be substituted for "over" and "under", respectively.